back prev next Irish harp terms from Bunting

 Colm Ó Baoill 2002

-Note that this is the highest string of the Downhill harp.
+Note that this is the lowest string of the Downhill harp.
 Other instruments had different highest and lowest notes.
 See also Alasdair Codona's comments on Chanas.